Becavalier/cpplax/README.md

 ### Improvements

+- [ ] Make the scanner "lazy" and spit out a token every time the parser requires (memory friendly).
-- [ ] Look up variables via indices in the corresponding environment.
+- [ ] [Interpreter] Look up variables via indices in the corresponding environment.

+### Features

 - [ ] Support "break" and "continue".
 - [ ] Support "++" and "--" operators.
 - [ ] Support bitwise operators.